pingcap/docs/tidb-cloud/monitor-built-in-alerting.md

     - If you have multiple projects, switch to the target project, and then click **Admin** > **Alert Subscription**.
     - If you only have one project, click **Admin** > **Alert Subscription**.

-3. Click **Add Subscriber**, enter your email address in the popup window and then click **Add**.
+3. Click **Add Subscriber**, enter your email address in the displayed dialog, and then click **Add**.

-If the condition triggering an alert does not change, the alert will send email notifications every 3 hours .
+If an alert condition remains unchanged, the alert sends email notifications every 3 hours.

 ## Unsubscribe from alert notification emails